YellowbrickData/yellowbrick-jdbc/README.md

 We at Yellowbrick recognize and embrace the value of opensource.

-There are a few opensource dependencies of note used to build this driver:
+There are a few opensource dependencies of note used to construct this driver:

 | Name         | License Type                  | URL                                            |
 |--------------|-------------------------------|------------------------------------------------|